 Squarespace – As a website builder, Squarespace lets customers build professional and modern-looking sites using templates and a drag-and-drop interface.
 Connecting Intercom with Squarespace adds real-time customer communication to the site.

 Google Tasks – Using the Intercom API type, developers can create workflows, such as adding a new item in Google Tasks when a new user is created in Intercom.

 Toggl – Toggl is a web-based time entry tool.
 Integrating Toggl with Intercom enables functionality such as creating a new entry in Toggle based on a user event in Intercom.

-Application integration via APIs are are the future of enterprise enablement.
+Software application integration via APIs is the future of enterprise enablement.
 By integrating several API types, companies can build robust and feature-rich applications.
-These apps are vital to meeting customer demand.
-Sign up for DreamFactory and get access to an expansive catalog of these API types and more available that are ready for immediate use.
+These apps are vital to meeting customer demand, but managing integrations requires a trusted API management partner.
+Sign up for DreamFactory and our API integration platform and get access to an expansive catalog of these API types and more — all available and ready for immediate use.

 Join the DreamFactory newsletter list.